Platoniq/wilder-journal/_articles/en/deliberative-assemblies.md

 date-updated: 2023-02-22T14:05:16.971Z
 article-order: 23
 uid: deliberative-assemblies
-title: How to organize Deliberative Assemblies by Civic Draw in institutes
+title: How to organize Deliberative Assemblies through a process of ''Civic lottery" in high schools
 description: The essential LADA Guide to learn to deliberate collectively and activate social change
 author: Joan B. Cabot